mwvgroup/pittgoogle-client/docs/source/one-time-setup/project.rst

 -   Go to the
     `Cloud Resource Manager <https://console.cloud.google.com/cloud-resource-manager>`__
-    and login with a Google or Gmail account (go
-    `here <https://accounts.google.com/signup>`__ if you need to create one).
+    and login with a Gmail or other Google account (go `here <https://accounts.google.com/signup>`__ if you need to create one).

 -   Click "Create Project" (A, in the screenshot below).